 |Length: 13′ – 18′||Average Price (New): $15,000|

-The Somerset is one of the nicest and best-equipped pop-up campers in the industry.
+The Somerset is a very well-equipped camper and one of the best in the industry and one of the nicest pop-up campers I’ve seen.
 Dozens of standard amenities make this dual-tent a perfect choice for a family.

 |Dry Weight (lbs): 2,650 – 2,908||Sleeping Capacity: 5|

 |Length: 18’9″ – 23’7″||Average Sale Price (New): $18,000|